3s-rg-codes/HyperFaaS/functions/README.md

 # Go Functions

 Every subfolder of the `go` directory is a separate function.
-You can generate the image by running `just build-function-go <function-name>`.
+You can generate the image by running `just build-function-go <function-name>`, just make sure to generate the .pb.go files first by running `just gen-function-protos`.

 ## How it works internally